-Thailand: Ending 2017 on a positive note has been added to your bookmarks.
+Thailand: Ending 2017 on a positive note has been saved

 Thailand’s economy has picked up pace, buoyed by exports growth, pick-up in consumer spending, and low inflation.
 Rising tourist inflows should also add economic activity in the fourth quarter.
 High household debt and weak investment growth, however, continue to remain a drag on the economy.